Dark Matter implications from the LZ, PandaX-4T and XENONnT Data: Abstract

 \section{Abstract}

-We investigate a possible dark matter origin of the high-energy nuclear-recoil-like events in \XEn and \LZ data, which cannot be explained by standard elastic spin-independent WIMP scattering.
-Using our unified \diamx framework, built on openly available data and likelihood models, we perform the first combined profile-likelihood fits to multiple WIMP-search datasets with a total exposure of 7.3~\ty.
-We investigate that two broad classes of dark matter nucleon interactions, with velocity-dependent cross-section or inelastic (endo- and exothermic) scattering, can reproduce the observed high-energy recoil spectrum, reaching local significances up to $4\sigma$.
-We further quantify the impact of $^{124}$Xe double electron capture (DEC) backgrounds, finding that variations in the poorly known DEC charge yields can shift the inferred significances from below $1\sigma$ to $4\sigma$.
-We point out that extending the same analysis to \XEn and \LZ data with recoil energies up to 300\,keV, once available, will provide a powerful test of the dark matter interpretation, since the $^{124}$Xe DEC background is expected to be negligible in this high-energy range.
+We investigate a possible dark matter origin of the high-energy nuclear-recoil-like events in data from liquid xenon time projection chamber experiments, including \LZ, \px, and \XEn, which cannot be explained by standard elastic spin-independent WIMP scattering.
+Using our unified \diamx framework, built on openly available data and likelihood models, we perform the first combined profile-likelihood fits to multiple WIMP-search datasets with a total exposure of approximately 8.8~\ty.
+We consider two broad classes of dark matter–nucleon interactions, involving either velocity-dependent cross sections or inelastic (endo- and exothermic) scattering, which can reproduce the observed high-energy recoil spectrum, reaching local significances up to $3.5\sigma$.
+We further quantify the impact of $^{124}$Xe double electron capture (DEC) backgrounds, finding that variations in the poorly known DEC charge yields can shift the inferred significances from a null-like result to $3.5\sigma$.
+We further note that extending the same analysis to data from all three experiments with recoil energies up to $300~\mathrm{keV}$, when available, will provide a powerful test of the dark matter interpretation, since the $^{124}$Xe DEC background is expected to be negligible in this high-energy range.